Codehold/django-nextjs-blog/README.md

-    in the backend folder, run: pip install -r requirements.txt in the backend folder, run: python manage.py migrate in the backend folder, run: python manage.py runserver
+    in the backend folder, run: pip install -r requirements.txt in the backend folder, run: python manage.py migrate in the backend folder, run: python manage.py runserver Open  https://infohold.herokuapp.com/ with your browser to see the result.